sukrucildirr/activault/README.md

 2. Activault does not use the `generate` method and prefill speeds are more comparable between the public libraries.
 3. Activault should be compatible with as many models as possible.
 4. `vllm` does not play nice with procuring internal states.

+That said, we welcome contributions to expand activault's support for more efficient inference libraries.

 ### Why does activault not use `nnsight` or `transformer-lens`?